alexch/rails_notes/02_rails.md

 * No data validations
 * No authentication or access protection
 * Both HTML and XML responses -- often not warranted
-* Tests are boilderplate, and not very robust
+* Tests are boilerplate, and not very robust
 * No real understanding

 # Models